exakat/php-dictionary/dictionary.rst

 PHPdoc comments are different from the other styles of PHP comments in their syntax.
 They are also used for PHP annotations, and are sometimes confused with them.

 PHPDoc annotations are an adaptation of Javadoc for the PHP programming language.
-It is a formal way to comment certains PHP structures, that is machine readable.
+It is a formal way to comment specific PHP structures, that is machine readable.

 PHPDoc has a special token, to make it easier to extract it from the code.